07583 436 040 Cairngorm Lodges, Logie Coldstone Aboyne Aberdeenshire AB34 5PQ

 Our forest hideaway, located on the eastern edge of one of the last greatest places on earth, The Cairngorm National Park and right in the heart of Royal Deeside is a very special place.
 Queen Victoria fell deeply in love with the area, making her Scottish home at nearby Balmoral, and we certainly have too.
 The ancient Scots pines of our estate allow us, and our guests, to roam for miles beneath the tree canopy.
 We never tire of spotting a red squirrel, roe deer, capercaillie or pine marten.

 Some guests come to simply sit by the woodburner and enjoy the forest setting.
 Others take in the place and visit the castles, the distilleries, the farmers markets or partake in skiing and mountain biking.
 Many of our guests come back again and again which pleases us immensely.

-Five lodges, each sleeping 4 people.
+All Five lodges, each sleeping 4 people in two rooms.

 From Aberdeen, take the North Deeside road through Banchory, Kincardine O’Neil and Aboyne, continuing on towards Dinnet.
 Just before Dinnet a sign indicates you are entering both the Cairngorms and the Highlands of Scotland.
 Once in the village, make a right turn at the brown tourist sign towards 'Huntly, Logie Coldstone and the The Lecht ski centre' and after 4 miles a brown tourist sign points to Cairngorm Lodges.
 Proceed on to Logie Coldstone: as you approach the village, Cairngorm Lodges is on the right, just after the first of two '30 mph' speed-limit signs.